estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Wrap it also around the setSelected to coordinate the whole update.
 This additional startTransition will not necessary in the future.
 - Creating an Action.
 An action is a function called in a transition, meaning we have a specific term for this type of lower priority behavior.
 - Showcase.
-- All the updates execute once all transitions are done, keeping them in sync, less code and no flickering loading states.
+- At this point, all UX errors are fixed.
+All the updates execute once all transitions are done, keeping them in sync, less code and no flickering UI.

 ## AsyncSelect with useOptimistic

-- I still have the UX problem of the select values not updating until the async operation is done.
+- How do we make this better?
+I still have the UX problem of the select values not updating until the async operation is done.
 The select is not reflecting the user action immediately, it feels "stuck", (and it only select one value.
 We could use the updater function.)
 - We could add a naive optimistic update, where we set the state immediately, and then revert it if the async operation fails.
 But let's try useOptimistic instead, which is designed for this exact use case.
 - UseOptimistic let's us manage optimistic updates more easily, and works along side Actions.
 It takes in state to show when no action is pending, and update function, and the optimistic state and trigger.
 - Within a transition, we can create a temporary optimistic update.
 This state shows for as long as the action runs, and when its done, settles to the passed value.
 Seamlessly merge with the new value.